dipu-bd/lightnovel-crawler/README.md

   python . <site-name> <novel-id> [<start-chapter>|<start-url>] [<end-chapter>|<end-url>]

 OPTIONS:
 site-name*   Site to crawl.
-Available: lnmtl, wuxia. novel-id*    Novel id appear in url (See HINTS) start-url    Url of the chapter to start end-url      Url of the final chapter
+Available: lnmtl, wuxia, webnovel. novel-id*    Novel id appear in url (See HINTS) start-url    Url of the chapter to start end-url      Url of the final chapter